Burrows Island – A Lighthouse-Saving Mission

 In 1972, the United States Coast Guard automated the lighthouse.
 Today, a white flash is shown every six seconds at night and mariners can activate the fog signal by keying their VHF radios microphones five times on channel 83A.
 When this is done, the foghorn sounds a group of two-second blasts every thirty seconds for thirty minutes.

-As a sailor, I’ve depended on both automated and staffed light stations to make informed decisions on when to transit dangerous waterways in Alaska, British Columbia, and Washington.
+As a sailor, I’ve depended on both automated and staffed light stations to make informed decisions on when to transit dangerous waterways in Alaska, British Columbia, and Washington State.
 Without a doubt, I prefer those with light keepers, because when equipment fails, the men and women who serve these stations will give an “eyeball” weather report and an accurate description of current conditions.
 Automated stations can be out of commission for more than a week at a time with no one to send a report.
-And most importantly, if a rescue is needed, these light keepers are often the first to respond to a MAYDAY.
+And most importantly, if a rescue is needed, these light keepers are often the first responders to a MAYDAY.

 Photo courtesy of Wikimedia Commons